Corpus Christi Church, Boscombe: Reordering

 In 1974, to meet the requirements set down by the Second Vatican Council, that the congregation should all have a clear view of the altar, the sanctuary was again modified with the altar being moved forward.
 On completion of this work, the church was consecrated by Bishop Derek Worlock, on 18 July 1974.

 Parish

 In 2007, the Jesuit presence in the area expanded with the opening of the Corpus Christi Jesuit Community Care Home adjacent to the church.
 Corpus Christi has a number of parish groups and organisations, prayer groups, music groups and choirs.

 Also, next door to the church is Corpus Christi Primary School.
-It is a voluntary-assisted school for children from the ages of 4 to 11 years.
+It is a voluntary assisted school for children from the ages of 4 to 11 years.
 In May 2022, it was announced that the Jesuits would no longer be able to serve the parish.
-The parish was then handed over to the Diocese of Portsmouth who continue to administer it.
+The parish was then handed over to the Catholic Diocese of Portsmouth who continue to administer it.